KrakenIsHere/The-Vineheart-Realm/0. World/5. Story/1. The Wound/The Wounded/Wound Containment.md

+---
+title: Containment of the wound
+tags:
+  - Godwound
+  - Godwounded
+  - TheGodWar
+  - Containment
+---

 # The Rituals
 Each of the four continents must perform a sacred ritual [[The Godwounded#Ritual Coordination|twice a year]].
 These rituals (collectively known as the Binding) serve to maintain the delicate balance of power that prevents the wound from overwhelming the realm.